gnsmrky/pytorch-fast-neural-style-for-web/README.md

 # Run PyTorch fast-neural-style (FNS) example with ONNX.js in web browsers
 This repo is a fork of PyTorch [fast-neural-style (FNS) example](https://github.com/pytorch/examples/tree/master/fast_neural_style).
 The example has built-in ONNX export that works with [ONNX Runtime](https://github.com/Microsoft/onnxruntime), but that's about it.
 This fork is to modify the FNS example so it runs with [ONNX.js](https://github.com/Microsoft/onnxjs) in web browsers.

 Performance is not the key consideration here, but to make it runnable in target deep learning framework, such as web browsers with ONNX.js.
-Many workarounds are needed.
+Many workarounds are needed to make the neural-style-transfer run in ONNX.js.
 This repository is to find out what it takes to make the model conversion a successful one.

 It follows the process:
-<p align="center"><b>PyTorch FNS example --> PyTorch model files (.pth) --> ONNX model files --> ONNX.js on web browsers</b></p>
+<p align="center"><b>PyTorch FNS example --> PyTorch model files (.pth/.model) --> ONNX model files (.onnx) --> ONNX.js on web browsers</b></p>

 As both PyTorch and ONNX.js are being updated frequently, to minimize the scope of change, _most changes happens in this fork of fast-neural-style example only_.